jkulik11/jkulik11.github.io/_pages/about.md

 I completed my PhD at Cornell University in the Center for Applied Mathematics in Dmitry Savransky's [SIOSlab](https://sioslab.mae.cornell.edu/).
 I received a B.S. in Mathematics at Texas Tech University.

 I am actively recruiting students.
 Please reach out via email with a resume/CV if you are interested in working together.
+You can find my public calendar [here](https://outlook.office365.com/owa/calendar/7baca282cf5b46269163b1794052d82b@usu.edu/a250cbe6589f430a8b38c1bfae8a59ae3463876280939383024/calendar.html) if you would like to propose a meeting time.

 <img src="../images/dyce_logo_clear_cropped.png" width="200" />